- Facts on Tendinitis

 - De Quervain's tenosynovitis is a painful inflammation of the tendons on the thumb side of the wrist.
 De Quervain's tenosynovitis is caused by repetitive movements of the wrist and hand, such as lifting up young children from under their armpits.

-Tendinitis Symptoms and Signs
+What Are the Symptoms and Signs of Tendinitis?

 When to Seek Medical Care